ace411/fauxton-client/README.md

 - curl
 - php 5.4+

+## Installation

+fauxton-client is available on Packagist.
+To install it, type the following in your preferred command-line interface:

+`composer require chemem/fauxton-client dev-master`

 ## NoSQL vs SQL

 Structured Query Language (SQL) is a popular approach to handling back-end information and follows